[

 Handling non-ordered events

 In Solidgate, webhooks are essential for asynchronous event communication, such as payments, subscriptions, and chargebacks.
-It’s important to understand that the order of received webhook events may not always match the sequence of their occurrence.
+However, the order of received webhook events may not always match the sequence of their occurrence.
 This section offers guidance on effectively managing non-ordered events.

 Non-sequential delivery